Family Counselling Centre: Support for Children and Families

 - Emotional support for parents

-This holistic approach benefits both children and caregivers.
+A family-centered approach strengthens both children and caregivers.

 - Improved communication